Saissaken/sp-upload/README.md

           -d path/to/your/folder
           -f example.js
 ```

+## Result
+The local file `example.js` will be uploaded to `https://mycorp.sharepoint.com/sites/yoursite/path/to/your/folder/example.js`

+It must be a valid path.

 ### WARNING
 You are writing your credentials in the terminal, and they probably will be stored in some logs as plain text.